 There are many volunteering roles on offer from assisting in the Roar clubs, helping out at our craft cafe, helping with outings for our Men’s group, befriending an older adult who is isolated in their own home, drive people to clubs, learn to cut toenails – and much, much more.
 If you are 16 or over we would love to hear from you.

 For our volunteers, training and expenses will be given.
 For more information please contact Roar on 0141 889 7481 or download the volunteer application form click here.

 Roar provides opportunities for older adults to maintain independence and to maximise health and wellbeing.
-Here are two more exciting projects.
+Here are three more exciting projects: